Ellied5/Research-Video-Classifier-/README.md

 ### Convolutional Neural Networks
 A CNN has an input layer, hidden layer(s), and an output layer.
 ## ![image](https://files.cdn.thinkific.com/file_uploads/118220/images/9ac/ef7/edb/1583485122964.jpg?width=1920&dpr=2)
+In this diagram:
-In this diagram x1...xn represent the inputs, while x0 is the bias factor, the w1...wn are the weights that the inputs are multiplied by.
-A is the sum of these products, often called the output.
+x1...xn represent the inputs, either from the input layer of a value from a previous hidden layer x0 is the bias unit, which acts similat to an intercept term and is a constant that is added to the input of the activation function w1...wn are the weights that the inputs are multiplied by A is the output, which is calculated by inputing the sum of the inputs times their weights into an activation function.